 The story of Taylor Music really starts with Al Maletta.
 Maletta started teaching in Central Washington in 1936 and is known for teaching thousands of students the love of music.
-Al partnered with Bob Decio in 1956 and Maletta-Deccio Music became and is still as Taylor Music, the largest music School in central Washington.
-In 1994, Gary Taylor took the reigns as owner operator and today, with the help of the next generation of Taylors, including his son Ben who brings in over thirty years of music experience and is working along side his father to help make the Taylor name synonimous with bringing local musicians the answers that they need and the right price for a musicians budget.
-We continue to grow with the tradition of helping students of all ages learn the wonderful world of music as well as supplying stright answers and honest, knowledgable advice.
+Al partnered with Bob Decio in 1956 and Maletta-Deccio Music became and is still as Taylor Music; the largest music school in Central Washington.
+In 1994, Gary Taylor took the reigns as an owner-operator, and today, with the help of the next generation of Taylors, including his son Ben who brings in over thirty years of music experience and is working alongside his father to help make the Taylor name synonymous with bringing local musicians the answers that they need and the right price for a musician's budget.
+We continue to grow with the tradition of helping students of all ages learn the wonderful world of music as well as supplying straight answers and honest, knowledgeable advice.

 Taylor Music has recently moved to a larger location to handle the growing needs of both our music retail and education departments.
-We have arranged to have great local teachers that not only help you learn your instrument, but the language of music.
+We have arranged to have great local teachers than not only help you learn your instrument, but the language of music.
 This ensures our students understand music at the students pace.
-Although most of our teachers are independent teachers we can help you select the one that is right for you and your needs.
+Although most of our teachers are independent teachers, we can help you select the one that is right for you and your needs